 Types of Girl about the Globe (GatG) – Cultural GatG, Sightseeing GatG

-The main city is encircled by a two mile ring of Medieval and Roman walls.
+The main city is encircled by a two-mile ring of Medieval and Roman walls.
 Inside these walls is a wealth of Tudor and Victorian buildings.
-Plus the unique “Rows” which are raised arcades.
+Plus, the unique “Rows” are raised arcades.

-The Rows is the main shopping area, but still retains it’s historic charm.
-From the Rows you can easily wander through other side streets, finding hidden gems.
-Around the Rows you will also find a multitude of buskers and street entertainers.
+The Rows is the main shopping area but still retains its historic charm.
+From the Chester Rows you can easily wander through other side streets, finding hidden gems.
+Around the Rows, you will also find a multitude of buskers and street entertainers.
 Find somewhere to sit and watch the world go by.

 Walk the walls and you’ll find the main attractions within easy reach.
 With important towers and gates along the wall itself, you will also find the Cathedral, Castle, Roman Amphitheatre, Gardens and The Groves on this leisurely stroll.